RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

 Installation
 ============

-We recommend to install *uORF-Tools* with all dependencies via conda.
-Once you have `conda <https://conda.io/docs/user-guide/install/index.html>`_ installed simply type:
+We recommend to install *uORF-Tools* with all dependencies via `conda <https://conda.io/docs/user-guide/install/index.html>`_.
+We suggest using `miniconda3 <https://conda.io/miniconda.html>`_ with python3.7.
+After successfully installing miniconda3 execute the following command:

 .. code-block:: bash